lightchain/Land-Registery-And-Deeding/README.md

 Leave the survey markers with the community (around 30 of them, assuming there are 4-5 plots of lands to survey, and further assuming they’re not all perfectly rectangular), and spend the time it takes to agree on where the markers are set-up, defining the boundaries between the lands.

-Survey markers should be of durable materials to keep as landmarks over time. https://www.youtube.com/watch?v=fIetDYnj9Z0
+* Survey markers should be of durable materials to keep as landmarks over time.
+This video can be used as inspiration: https://www.youtube.com/watch?v=fIetDYnj9Z0

-Survey markers might carry a unique ID (number, sticker, RF-ID).
+* Survey markers might carry a unique ID (number, sticker, RF-ID).

 Survey grade GPS equipment is expected to become increasingly cheap and accurate over the next few years ahead.
 The need for durable markers in the ground will therefore be of lesser importance in the future.
 This implies that the application of survey markers should rather be optional than mandatory.